nataliepopescu/oopsla21-artifact/README.md

 `figure8.pdf` presents the same information as `figure9.pdf` (excluding the random line) for the `COST` benchmark instead of `rust-brotli`.
-Specifically, the dark blue line at the far right of the graph shows when NADER switches from the hotness heuristic to the one-checked heuristic, and should be above the orange hotness line.
+Specifically, the dark blue line at the far right of the graph shows when NADER switches from the hotness heuristic to the one-checked heuristic and should be above the orange hotness line.

 ### Paper claims _not_ supported by artifact